sfvillegas/riesgo_operativo_aerogeneradores/README.md

 • SVM: útil en datos bien estructurados, con alta precisión.
 • Árbol de Decisión y K-NN también serán considerados en fases exploratorias.

+This study investigates a machine-learning model that classifies the operational risk level (low, medium, or high) of wind turbines exposed to extreme weather in the Río Cullen wind farm, Tierra del Fuego.
+Historical SCADA and meteorological data—including wind speed, active power, temperature, and wind direction—were aligned by timestamp, cleaned, balanced, and split (80%) into training and (20%) testing sets.
+The model was trained and evaluated using Decision Tree, Random Forest, K-Nearest Neighbors, and Support Vector Machine (SVM) algorithms.
+Although Random Forest reached 95 % accuracy, it under-detected the minority high-risk class; therefore, the SVM, which achieved 92 % accuracy and a macro F1-score of 0.75, was selected for its robustness to imbalanced multiclass data.
+The model can flag high-risk conditions early, and this enables operators to schedule preventive maintenance and avoid costly downtime in remote, harsh environments.
+In conclusion, predictive classification models improve the safety, reliability, and efficiency of renewable energy systems.
+These findings suggest that machine learning may accelerate Argentina’s energy transition by optimizing maintenance and ensuring continuous turbine operation.

 ## 🗂️ Estructura del Proyecto

 - `data/raw/`: